Byron/google-apis-rs/gen/dns1-cli/README.md

 # Usage

-This documentation was generated from the *dns* API at revision *20200515*.
-The CLI is at version *1.0.14*.
+This documentation was generated from the *Dns* API at revision *20210319*.
+The CLI is at version *2.0.0*.

 ```bash
 dns1 [options]